Last Updated: Jul 17, 2018 Views: 19960

 Glass only breaks when tensile stresses cause a critical flaw to propagate as a crack.
 It isn't low temperature per se that would cause glass to break, but a temperature change, usually a decrease, that could cause temporary stresses that would be large enough to propagate a crack.
 For certain kinds of glass products, this is seen in a test called thermal downshock, where a hot glass article is plunged into, for instance, ice water.
 The stress generated is a function of the temperature difference, the thermal expansion coefficient of the glass, and the geometry (mostly thickness and shape) of the article.
 As the surface cools quickly and contracts, tensile stresses can be large enough to cause breakage.
 Companies that make bakeware pay attention to this.

 Glass containers are used for liquid nitrogen and perhaps for liquid helium, so there isn't anything about uniform low temperature that would cause a problem.

-1)The Scholes Library at Alfred University, New York State College of Ceramics.
+- The Scholes Library at Alfred University, New York State College of Ceramics (http://scholes.alfred.edu).
 They have a substantial collection of technical information about glass.
 Pat Lacourse answers technical reference questions (email: firstname.lastname@example.org).
 Their reference desk number is: 607-871-2951.
-Their library catalog is available for searching on the web: http://scholes.alfred.edu.
+Their library catalog can be searched online.